Categories

 My parents threatened to cut all ties with me and leave me without any financial help or inheritance if I was to do that.

-All I had to do was to spend all day and everyday day of the week working, just as they did.
+All I had to do was to spend all day and everyday day of the week working, just as they did, making ourselves rich, very rich!

-“Seek first and foremost to enter into God’s Kingdom and to spread the gospel to everyone.
-Everything that you will need in this world will then be given to you” (Matthew 6:33).
+“Seek first and foremost to enter into God’s Kingdom, to live and proclaim his righteousness, and everything that you will need in this world will then be given to you”!

-I had already made up my mind: to love and seek to please God in this life, and I did not aspire to get rich and enjoy what this world has to offer…
+I had already made up my mind to seek to serve God in this life, and I did not aspire to get rich and enjoy what this world has to offer me…

-I wanted to serve him and to do good to others, and there was no doubt in my mind that the best thing that I could ever do for my neighbour was to do what Mrs. Broekman did for me:
+I wanted to do good to others, and there was no doubt in my mind that the best thing that I could ever do to anyone was to do what Mrs. Broekman did for me:

 There is nothing that is more important than to help someone to be brought to repentance, to be brought to Christ that he may receive God’s forgiveness and salvation.